What ingredient in shampoo causes hair loss?

 However, as we'll see, there are a few compounds in shampoo that might trigger hair loss, so be cautious.
 When you hear about the other items that these chemicals can be present in, you'll see why they can be so damaging to your hair.

-Which Ingredient in Shampoo Causes Hair Loss?
+What Ingredient in Shampoo Causes Hair Loss?
+A List of Stuff to Avoid

 Sodium Lauryl Sulfate (SLS) and Laureth Sulfate